Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Introduction

-As a computationally efficient and practically attractive alternative, the Ensemble Kalman Filter (EnKF) \citep{evensen1994sequential} has demonstrated strong performance in data assimilation for near-Gaussian systems.
+As a computationally efficient and appealing method, the Ensemble Kalman Filter \citep[EnKF,][]{evensen1994sequential} has demonstrated strong performance in data assimilation for near-Gaussian systems.
 Compared with PF, the EnKF can achieve reliable results with substantially fewer particles (also referred to as ensemble members), since it updates the ensemble through linear transformations rather than importance resampling, thereby mitigating weight degeneracy.
 In practice, this often allows the EnKF to outperform particle filters in moderately nonlinear settings where the latter suffer from sample depletion \citep{morzfeld2017collapse}.
-The method has also gained traction in epidemiological inference, where it is used to track infection dynamics and estimate time-varying transmission parameters \citep{mitchell2021analyzing, lal2021application, sun2023analysis}.
-Its efficiency and scalability make it particularly appealing for sequential updating as new surveillance data become available.
-However, most existing epidemic applications employ an augmented EnKF to jointly estimate states and parameters \citep{lal2021application, abbas2025joint}.
-While effective for combined inference, this approach can be limited in flexibility, potentially struggling to adapt to changes in transmission dynamics.
-Since parameters are typically treated as additional static states, their artificial evolution (e.g., via random-walk perturbations) can lead to filter degeneracy or drift over time, a well-known issue shared by most Bayesian augmented filtering methods \citep{stroud2018bayesian}.
+In epidemiological applications, the EnKF is used to track infection dynamics and estimate transmission parameters \citep{mitchell2021analyzing, lal2021application, sun2023analysis}.
+Most implementations employ an augmented EnKF to jointly estimate states and parameters \citep{lal2021application, abbas2025joint}.
+While effective, this approach can be less flexible in adapting to changing transmission dynamics, since parameters are treated as additional static states and their artificial evolution (e.g., via random-walk perturbations) may lead to filter degeneracy or drift over time, a well-known issue shared by most Bayesian augmented filtering methods \citep{stroud2018bayesian}.